 - Loneliness - When you lose, most of the time you’re alone.
 Most players cannot afford anyone to travel with them.
 It is not nice sitting in your room after a loss.

 - Costs - Travel (need to travel globally) hotels, food, and laundry, stringing, equipment.
-Most lower tier tournaments don’t offer accommodation, food, laundry or transport.
+Most lower-tier tournaments don’t offer accommodation, food, laundry, or transport.
 It can cost a player $80,000 a year to keep themselves going.
-That cost just includes yourself, what if you would like a tennis strength and conditioner, coach or even your partner to come along.
+That cost just includes yourself, what if you would like a tennis strength and conditioner, coach, or even your partner to come along.

 - Washing - Trying to find washing facilities.
-Tournaments are not required to provide free laundry for players for lower tier tournaments.
+Tournaments are not required to provide free laundry for players for lower-tier tournaments.
 Imagine you just finished a long day at the courts, and you have to head down to the laundry mat to do your washing.

 - Luggage - Bags getting lost, happens at least 3 times a year.
 No rackets or gear.
 There have been times players have to borrow clothes and equipment from other players.
 A lot of players try to limit their luggage space due to differing airline baggage allowances.

 - Losing - Knowing you’re a good chance of losing every week.
 Only one person wins a tournament, odds are stacked against you each week.
-It can be challenging losing first round 4 weeks in a row, especially if you are traveling solo.
+It can be challenging losing the first round 4 weeks in a row, especially if you are traveling solo.

 - Sickness - The chances of getting sick are higher due to jetlag, bacteria on flights, lack of sleep, traveling to different countries with foreign illnesses.
 There will be many times you will have to play not feeling 100%.

 - Tennis Injuries - Often not having anyone to treat you at tournaments (one physio for 32 players).
 Getting treatment can be very hard for players, especially if they have a certain tennis injury and need specific care.